Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Nullspace and Invariance

 \cref{n_opt} minimizes the $\ell_2$ norm between the predicted logits with and without the noise.
 Alongside the self-attention stage, we have also incorporated the classification stage into the loss, since the target of our study is to minimize the impact on the final output of the network.
 To learn the noise vector, we initialize $\tilde{\mathbf{v}}$ by sampling from a uniform distribution, and minimize the loss with gradient descent.
 We use ViT-S and ViT-B models with patch size 32 for evaluation.
 We employ ImageNette \citep{imagenette} as the dataset for this experiment, which is a subset of ImageNet consisting of $10$ categories.
 We learn $\tilde{{\mathbf{v}}}$ on the training dataset ($\approx 9500$ images) and perform evaluation on the validation set ($\approx 4000$ images).

-To quantitatively evaluate learned $\tilde{\mathbf{v}}_\phi$, in \cref{fig:enc_ns} (a) we report the percentage of matching classifications with and without learned nullspace noise, and the mean squared error computed at the output probabilities (hereafter ``MSE probability'').
+To quantitatively evaluate learned $\tilde{\mathbf{v}}_\phi$, in \cref{fig:enc_ns} (a) we report the percentage of matching classifications with and without learned nullspace noise, and the mean squared error computed at the output probabilities (hereafter ``MSE confidence'').
 We consider a prediction to be matched if the assigned category for input is the same with and without adding the perturbation.
 By varying the regularization strength, we get noise vectors of different magnitude (\cref{fig:enc_ns} (b)), all being fairly benign to the model's predictions.
 However, if we randomly reset the vectors' direction by permuting their elements, the noise significant degrades the model's predictions.

-The experiment shows the feasibility of learning elements that approximately conform to our definition of encoder-level nullspace with good precision, and also indicates that at different magnitudes there are certain directions in the input space toward which the perturbation is fairly benign to the model.
+The experiment shows the feasibility of learning elements that approximately conform to our definition of generalized nullspace with good precision, and also indicates that at different magnitudes there are certain directions in the input space toward which the perturbation is fairly benign to the model.
+In Appendix E, we further empirically show that the learned noise vectors exhibit good properties under scalar multiplication and convex combinations within certain scope of parameters, similar to the closure property of a vector space.